 Things can be even simpler than the already straightforward guide featured above.
 That’s because, with some VoIP systems, you don’t need to hook up new VoIP phones.
 Instead, you can make and receive all your phone calls or voicemails via a computer, tablet, or smartphone.

 In this case, you can ignore the instructions above about connecting hardware phones.
 All you need to do is install the software from your VoIP provider.
-If you choose to go down the software only route, it will include a softphone programme or app.
+If you choose to go down the software the only route, it will include a softphone programme or app.

 That element of the software lets you open up an interface for calls on your chosen device.
 It might look a little something like the image above, with options for voice and video calls.
 With the relevant software installed and the other tweaks made to your network, you’re ready to enjoy the benefits of VoIP.